CleverRaven/Cataclysm-DDA/doc/tutorial_mapping.md

     "toilets": { "T": {  } }
   }
 ```
 Now I'm going to start mapping.
 I will start by drawing the sidewalk around the building, and outlining the exterior wall in concrete.
-Then I'll put a couple doors in the middle of the building and create a double-wide hallway running up the middle, using that convenient
+Then I'll put a couple doors in the middle of the building and create a double-wide hallway running up the middle, using that convenient gap to define the edges to make sure it's right down the middle.
+When I'm done, I'll remove the gap because now I know where the seam is (ie. the middle of the hallway).
 ```
 [
   {